I'd like to improve my heart health, but am worried I don't have the motivation to join a gym or make big diet changes. Any advice?

 It's great that you want to improve your heart health.
 Don't think that you have to make big changes to have an effect on your heart health, though.
 Even small, basic steps can have dramatic effects.

-One of the biggest drops in heart disease risk occurs when you go from a sedentary lifestyle to being active as little as one hour a week.
-That's right, just one hour.
+One of the biggest drops in heart disease risk occurs when you go from living a sedentary lifestyle to being active for as little as one hour a week.
 Obviously, the more active you are, the better.
 But just one solid hour of activity over the course of a week makes a difference.

 - Sleep 8.
 Quality sleep is good for your heart.
 It can be a challenge to make time for good sleep, but it's important.
 For two weeks try to get eight hours of good, quality sleep each night.
 Yes, each person's sleep needs vary slightly, but eight is a good number to shoot for.

 All of these tips — Eat 5, Move 10, Sleep 8 — are meant to be tried for two weeks before you move on to a more established healthy heart plan.
 But there's nothing wrong with continuing this quick start for longer periods.
 Consider trying other reputable diet and exercise plans offered by the American Heart Association and government agencies.
 The point is to get started with something and keep at it.